Russanandres/bConf/README.md

 WiP, only dev releases.

-Working, lot of bugs, low functionality and poor UX.
-Please create ussues on Pull requests if you interested in this project.
+Working, lot of bugs, low functionality Please create ussues on Pull requests if you interested in this project.

+Other languages not planned.
+IDK how to implement it.